-Fig. 7: Network path measurements of the application requests based on traditional and context-aware routing.
+Fig. 7.
+Network path measurements of the application requests based on traditional and context-aware routing.

-RAM that does not exceed 10%.
+requests according to each routing approach.
+Notably, both approaches exhibit similar resource utilization with CPU that has occasional spikes which do not surpass 9 percent, and RAM that does not exceed 10 percent.
 The resource utilization of the compute nodes which execute the IoT applications, is not affected by our approach since the context-aware routing mechanism is only executed in the gateway.